mguymon/model-citizen/README.md

 ## Model

 Presently only supports [template for JavaBean Models](https://github.com/mguymon/model-citizen/blob/master/src/main/java/com/tobedevoured/modelcitizen/template/JavaBeanTemplate.java).
-For annotations to work with the tempalte, they must follow the [JavaBean](http://en.wikibooks.org/wiki/Java_Programming/Java_Beans) getter and setters for fields.
+For annotations to work with the template, the model must follow the [JavaBean](http://en.wikibooks.org/wiki/Java_Programming/Java_Beans) getter and setters for fields.

 ### Working with primitives